apache/spark/docs/apache-airflow/start/docker.rst

 Before starting Airflow for the first time, You need to prepare your environment, i.e. create the necessary files, directories and initialize the database.

-On **Linux**, the mounted volumes in container use the native Linux filesystem user/group permissions, so you have to make sure the container and host computer have matching file permissions.
+On **all operating systems**, the quick-start needs to know your host user id and needs to have group id set to ``0``.
+You have to make sure to configure them for the docker-compose:

 .. code-block:: bash